Glossary of religious and spiritual terms

 sexuality, essentially all therapists, members of liberal and most mainline faith groups, etc. normally

 define this as a measure of a person's feelings of sexual attraction to males and females.
 This orientation applies,

 whether or not they are sexually active.
-There are only three sexual
+There are three main sexual

 orientations: heterosexual (attracted only to the same sex), homosexual

 (attracted only to the opposite sex), and bisexual (attracted to both men